Source says whistleblower didn't have ‘firsthand knowledge’ of Trump call with Ukraine president

 CNN first reported on questions about the whistleblower's direct knowledge of communications with Ukraine's leader.

 In spite of those questions, the complaint has resulted in a showdown with Congress, after acting Director of National Intelligence Joseph Maguire refused to share details of it with lawmakers.
 Democrats are pressing for the release of documents related to the complaint.
+Biden on Monday tweeted, "release the transcript of the call."

 GIULIANI ACCUSES UKRAINE OF LAUNDERING $3M TO HUNTER BIDEN, ASKS HOW OBAMA COULD LET THAT HAPPEN